 Alexandrea Jackson, assistant to the Reading Rescue Coordinator and Project Coordinator for TCRWP events team, provides support to the Reading Rescue literacy initiative and assists with the logistical planning and operations of Project events.
 Prior to joining the project, Alex worked on progressive political campaigns in New York City.
 She has a BA in Political Science from Lehigh University.

 Heather Kesselman, Project Coordinator, provides logistical support for the Project's events, institutes, and special projects.
 Prior to joining the Project, she was a middle school teacher in New York City.
 She is a graduate of Vassar College and also holds Master's degrees in Literacy and International Education Policy.

-Suzanne Korn, Project Coordinator, provides logistical support for the Project's events.
+Suzanne Korn, Senior Project/Digital Coordinator, provides logistical support for the Project's events.
 As the in-house graphic designer, she creates promotional materials for the Project including flyers and social media posts.
 Prior to joining the Project, Suzanne worked in Higher Education.
 She is a graduate of The New School.

 As Technical Project Coordinator, André Martins works alongside project leaders and staff developers to produce and manage TC video content and photography critical to the progression of our curriculum development program.
 André also orchestrates TC logistics and provides audio-visual classroom support for the many TCRWP workshops, institutes and special events.
 He graduated from the Emerson College Honors Program in film and has previously worked on several productions from feature length documentary films to advocacy campaign videos in the nonprofit sector.